NYU-DiffusionMRI/SMI/README.md

 # Standard Model Imaging (SMI) toolbox
-This MATLAB toolbox contains all necessary functions for parameter estimation of the Standard Model of diffusion in white matter
+This MATLAB toolbox contains all necessary functions for parameter estimation of the Standard Model of diffusion in white matter.

 ## SMI input data
 This implementation of the SM supports as input a 4D array of diffusion-weighted data (3D spatial arrangement of voxels and diffusion measurements along 4th dimention).
 Measurements can have varying:
-- b-values (b)
+- b-values (b).
-- b-tensor shapes (β)
+- b-tensor shapes (β).
-- echo times (TE)
+- echo times (TE).

 Thus, each measurement is fully specified by: a b-value, a b-tensor shape, a unit direction (axis of symmetry of **B**), and TE.
 See the equation below to understand how these parameters make a b-tensor **B**